Cascia

 Small molecule

-• Reduces premature cell migration out of the implant
+• Reduces early cell migration out of the implant

 • Permits stem cell self-replication in situ